SpeakitGo

 Proactively Scheduling a Check-in

-with Monica
+Monica :

 Hi, Mr. Green.
 I'd like to request a brief meeting to follow up on the Q3 report.
 Are you available for a quick chat early next week?